aadarsh-ram/GSoC2022-OpenFoodFacts/README.md

 A taxonomy in Open Food Facts is a raw text file containing a Directed Acyclic Graph (DAG) where each leaf node has one or more parent nodes.
 It is mainly used for classification and translation of various food products within the database.
 Hence, taxonomies are at the heart of data structures in the Open Food Facts database and must be maintained properly.

-Unfortunately, the taxonomy files present in Open Food Facts are really long to read (The [ingredients.txt](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/taxonomies/ingredients.txt) taxonomy alone has around 80000 lines!) and cumbersome to edit by contributors.
+The taxonomy files present in Open Food Facts are long to read ([ingredients.txt](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/taxonomies/ingredients.txt) taxonomy alone has around 80000 lines!) and cumbersome to edit by contributors.

-This project provides an user-friendly interface developed in React for editing these taxonomies with ease.
+This project provides an User-Friendly interface developed for editing taxonomies with ease.
 This tool is helpful for contributors to visualize a node's translations, properties, parents and children in a single page.
-The editor allows users to perform CRUD operations on the taxonomy and on the nodes present in it too.
-A fast-search mechanism for finding nodes within the taxonomy has also been implemented successfully.
+The editor allows users to perform CRUD operations on the taxonomy and on the nodes present.
+A fast search mechanism for finding nodes within the taxonomy has also been implemented successfully.

-The introduction of this Taxonomy Editor would help existing  contributors edit taxonomies seamlessly, and will encourage more contributions from the wonderful community of Open Food Facts.
+The introduction of this Taxonomy Editor would help existing contributors edit taxonomies seamlessly and will encourage more contributions from the wonderful community of Open Food Facts.

 ## Completed Tasks